If I need nursing home care, will Medicare pay for it?

 It can be helpful to consult with an elder law attorney to make sure that appropriate planning is done with regard to long-term care and with regard to your estate.

-Q: If my spouse or I need nursing home care, what should we do to be sure that we have enough money to pay for our funerals?
+If my spouse or I need nursing home care, what should we do to be sure that we have enough money to pay for our funerals?

 One way is for each of you to open an irrevocable (which means it cannot be changed) burial reserve account at a bank.
 If the account owner passes away, the funeral director can withdraw the money by presenting the bank with a death certificate and a funeral bill.
 If the funeral costs less than the amount in the account, the funeral director will return the extra money to the family or to the decedent’s estate.
 Since the burial reserve account is irrevocable, it is not counted as a resource in determining Medicaid eligibility.
-In 2016, a sum up to $17,096.00 can be placed in an irrevocable burial trust in Allegheny County.
+In 2023, a sum of up to $23,515.71 can be placed in an irrevocable burial trust in Allegheny County.
 This amount varies by county.

 A second way to pre-arrange a funeral is to prepay for the funeral at a funeral home.
 You and your spouse would select the type of funeral you want and pay that amount.
 You can use cash to prepay the funeral home or transfer life insurance policies to a funeral home as the source of payment.